 Château de Versailles

-The Palace of Versailles is easily one of the most popular and Instagrammable spots near Paris.
+The Palace of Versailles is easily one of the most popular places in Paris and it is also one of the most Instagrammable spots near Paris.
 The Palace of Versailles is located up to 50 mins from Paris and makes a perfect day trip from Paris.
 You can arrive by bus, train or car.
 The cheapest option is the train.

 If you choose to take the train, you would take the RER C train to the Versailles Château Rive Gauche station and then walk 15 minutes to the Palace of Versailles.
 Be sure to ask your hotel for the best way to get to the RER C train route.
 The quickest way to the Palace is by car but it is not the cheapest.